U.S. Department of Transportation

 |End Date:||September 2, 2013|

-The results of the performance test parametric study will be used for several purposes.
 The primary objectives of this research report are to:

 (1) Build a database of Geosynthetic Reinforced Soil (GRS) material properties that can be used by designers or for Load and Resistance Factor Design (LRFD) calibration.